jorendorff/a-history-of-the-world-notes/002-Olduvai-stone-chopping-tool.md

 The program claims that two things set human toolmaking apart from toolmaking in other animal species.
 What are they?

-What link does the program make between this stone tool and the development of human intelligence?
+The program says that this stone tool played a part in the development of human intelligence.
+How?

 Is it true that "we can't survive without the things we make"?
 What things do modern humans rely on?

 Why was this object selected for the program?

-On a timeline showing the making of this tool and the present day, where would the mummy of Hornedjitef fit in?
-Closer to which end?
+Draw a timeline showing the making of this tool on the left end, and the present day on the right.
+Now add the mummy of Hornedjitef to the timeline.
+(It was made around 240 BC.)

 ## Links